-While, many years of active education of the cultural institutions by artists working between art and politics during the twentieth century have taking place around the critique and disruption of the architecture of the museum/gallery and its policies of presentation they fail to grasp its function within network architecture.
-These same institutions have not been able to leap into the networks with that history of encounters transferring over.
-For instance a performance artists might receive more aesthetic and institutional support for chaining themselves to the outside doors of a museum or gallery to block access to them as a political performance - than a project like the Electronic Disturbance Theater's 'Zapatistas Tribal Port Scan' (2000).
-Not that one is better performance than the other, but that the somatic architecture of networks is not as well understood by these cultural institutions.
+While many years of active education of the cultural institutions by artists working between art and politics during the twentieth century have taken place around the critique and disruption of the architecture of the museum/gallery and its policies of presentation, they fail to grasp its function within network architecture.
+These same institutions have not been able to leap into the networks and transfer over that history of encounters.
+For instance, a performance artist might receive more aesthetic and institutional support for chaining themselves to the outside doors of a museum or gallery to block access to them as a political performance than a project like the Electronic Disturbance Theater's 'Zapatistas Tribal Port Scan' (2000).
+Not that one is a better performance than the other, but that the somatic architecture of networks is not as well understood by these cultural institutions.

-One, can also say much the same thing about CAE's bio-political performances and institutional response to 'GenTerra' as a legal question rather than an political aesthetic question: something that the museum/gallery would not do in the case of bio-formalist art along the line of Kac's work.
-Formalism has been the main containment filter during the last half of the twentieth century - it will probably continue to do the same during next half of this century (if we all live that long) - it is a very handy ideological tool.
+One can also say much the same thing about CAE's bio-political performances and institutional response to GenTerra as a legal question rather than a political aesthetic question; something that the museum/gallery would not do in the case of bio-formalist art along the line of Kac's work.
+Formalism has been the main containment filter during the last half of the twentieth century - it will probably continue to do the same during the next half of this century (if we all live that long) - it is a very handy ideological tool.
 The nature of a radical transparency and direct action aesthetics as hacktivist gestures will not receive support from these older traditional spaces - until more projects like the one you have just done are done.
-Pedagogy is the primary event space right now for network\art\activism, rather than aesthetic or critical reflection within the institution.
+Pedagogy is the primary event space right now for network_art_activism, rather than aesthetic or critical reflection within the institution.

 But, even then, are these the spaces that we should seek support from?
-Most network\art\activism that was done during the 1990s existed outside of the cultural institution and can continue to do so.
+Most network_art_activism carried out during the 1990s existed outside the cultural institution and can continue to do so.
 But, if we do not pursue the artist's right to present political art via code in the museum/gallery, we would lose one of the few spaces left that allows the possibility of presenting an important form of knowledge (art) that is not bound to science and technology to develop important social questions and ruptures.

 JM As Lawrence Lessig puts it: 'Free content is crucial to building and supporting new content.
 The raw material of Culture is Culture.'
 Recently contemporary policies and practices towards the digital commons have changed.
-How do you see the future of the creative 'hack' with the ethics of 'open source' intermixed with the superfluity economy of the internet could possibly account for maintaining the public domain rich and diverse?
+How do you see the future?
+Could the creative 'hack' with the ethics of 'open source' intermixed with the superfluity economy of the internet possibly attempt to maintain the richness and diversity of the public domain?